tangentyh/notes-of-tan/SQL_notes.md

    - tables -- files
    - triggers -- files

-1. keys
-   - primary key
-     - compound key -- primary key consisting of two or more columns
-     - natural key or surrogate key
-   - foreign key

 1. normalization -- no duplicate or compound columns: refining a database design to ensure that each independent piece of information is in only one place (except for foreign keys)

 1. case sensitivity